 RISK MITIGATION DESCRIPTION ECONOMIC CAPITAL Economic capital held on the Group's regulatory balance sheet in respect of each of its material market risk exposures - derived using the SII Standard Formula approach.
 ASSET LIABILITY MANAGEMENT The Group actively pursues an ALM strategy.
 INVESTMENT GUIDELINES - LIMIT STRUCTURES The Investment Guidelines for each of the Group's investment portfolios set out limit structures for the assets permitted within each portfolio.
 Market risk is an important factor in the choice of available assets.
 CAPITAL MANAGEMENT OF WITH PROFIT SUB FUNDS ("WPSFs") The Group aims to have the WPSFs standing alone and meeting their own capital requirements (excluding operational risk).
 The market risk exposure of the WPSFs is controlled to facilitate this.
 RISK MONITORING Regular senior management and Board level review of the risk measures discussed in Section C.2.2.
+The Group only invests in assets for which the Group can properly identify, measure, control and report on underlying risks.
 FEE STRUCTURE Fixed fees and charges help reduce impact of market volatility on income.
+DEPOSIT BACKED ARRANGEMENTS Deposit backed arrangements to reduce the counterparty exposure of the Group.